The review reproduced below was written in 2010. Recently I have played copies of these Crystal Clear organ recordings and been much less impressed.

 Who made this one, how they made it or why they made it the way they did is none of our concern, nor in our mind should it be of any concern to you.
 The music, the sound and the surfaces are what are important in a record, nothing else.

-Richter was making recordings of this caliber for London and Philips in the late ’50 and all through the ’60s.
+Richter was making recordings of this caliber for London in the ’50s.
 Clearly the direct to disc process is not revelatory when it comes to organ records (or any other records for that matter), but finding vintage Londons with quiet vinyl that sound as good as this disc does is neither easy nor cheap these days, so we are happy to offer our Bach loving customers a chance to hear these classic works sounding as good as they can outside of a church or concert hall.

 Toccata, Adagio and Fugue (J.S.
 Bach)

 Toccata and Fugue in D Minor (J.S.
 Bach)